Spudos/Pure-Drive-Fitness/readme.md

 ### 4.3 Hero Image

+This has a very simple header above the hero image as we already use the company logo in the header and we want the strong images of fit people training and exercises to be highly insprirational

 ![Hero](docs/features/hero.png)

 ### 4.4 Homepage Mid Section

+This shows headline information about key areas of the clients expertise and pictures that motivate you to strive to be like the people in the image or to find out more

 ![Homepage mid](docs/features/homepage-mid.png)

 ### 4.5 Testimonials

+Shown using the Amatic SC font so it is eyecatching, looks more like "speech" and adds visual variety to the page the testimonial can be see in this image about the accreditation section

+The testimonials give reassurance from users that the client is knowledgable and capable

 ![Testimonial](docs/features/testimonial-accreditation.png)

 ### 4.6 Accreditations

+A visual representation of the clients credentials this section is outlined in pink to highlight it and give reassurance that the client has undergone extensive training

 ![Accreditation](docs/features/testimonial-accreditation.png)

 ### 4.7 Information on Types of Session

+A responive grid system is used to show most of the available sessions in one vbiew (on desktop)

+Buttons provide the oppourtunity for the user to book a session via the booking form

 ![Sessions](docs/features/sessions.png)

 ### 4.8 Pricing

+Pricing is shown on each session view as per the screenshot above

+Below the session descriptions is a textual description of the types of session

 ![Pricing](docs/features/pricing.png)

 ### 4.9 Booking Form

+The booking form captures the information required to begin the process of booking sessions

+A date selector is included so the user can pick the preferred day for the session

 ![Book](docs/features/book.png)

 ### 4.10 About Me Section

+It is importnat to show the client as a friendly and qualifed personal trainer and this is what the about me page does

+It is difficult to give the level of informtation required without it becoming quite "wordy" so the page is split up with interesting images

 ![About Me](docs/features/about.png)

 ### 4.11 Contact Me Section

+The contact me form uses a similar layout to the booking page but also asks the user what their main goals are and has email and phone contact details

 ![Contact](docs/features/contact.png)

 ### 4.12 Map

+The google maps iframe is shown on the contact me page so that the user knows where sessions are to be held

 ![Map](docs/features/map.png)

 ### 4.13 Logo

+The company logo is whiote on a transparent background and is included at the top of each page

+The white contrasts well with the purple header

 ![logo](docs/features/logo.png)